suiluj/pi-adhoc-mqtt-cluster/README.md

 ## Overview

-Disclaimer: This repo is in the development.
+This repo is currently in the development.
 I am writing some tutorials for different parts of the pi-adhoc-mqtt-cluster.

 ## Used hardware and software